Azure/azure-kusto-labs/kafka-integration/distributed-mode/common/create-databricks.md

 ## Code

-A DBC that covers basic Kafka producer code, authored by Anagha is [here](https://github.com/microsoft/kusto-kafka-feature/blob/master/dbc/spark-kafka-kusto.dbc).
+A DBC that covers basic Kafka producer code, is [here](https://github.com/microsoft/kusto-kafka-feature/blob/master/dbc/spark-kafka-kusto.dbc).
 It also covers Spark integration for Kusto.

 ## Import the DBC into your user home